 Even if you do all of these things, of course there is no guaranteed way to make the list.
 But if you want readers to buzz about your book, make sure that it’s worthy of the bestseller badge:

 1. Learn what attracts readers in your chosen genre.
 Check out the Writing Excuses podcast’s Season 11 (Elemental Genres) to get you started on mind-hacking your readers.

 2. Know how to expand your readership even beyond your genre by employing the three secret ingredients.
 What are they?
 In a recent poll of acquisitions editors and best-selling authors, we asked what top three elements made for a best-seller.
 The answers were unanimous: high-concept material, compelling characterization, and smart structure—all in the service of a clear story (as opposed to a book in which a bunch of stuff happens to the characters).
 This is what we call writing craft, folks.

 How do you weave those ingredients into a stand-out story?

-Come on over for a story check and find out.
+Come on over for a plot consultation and find out.